A Few Words About ADHD Coaching

-ADHD is a neurobiological disorder which researchers are beginning to understand better.
-Up to about 10 years ago, it was believed that ADHD was a childhood disorder and children would simply outgrow ADHD as they develop, mature and age.
+ADHD is a neurobiological disorder that researchers are beginning to understand better.
+Up to about 10 years ago, it was believed that ADHD was a childhood disorder and children would simply outgrow ADHD as they develop, mature, and age.
 Recent studies have shown that those kids with ADHD grow up to be adults with ADHD.
-Studies also suggest a multimodal approach treatment as being the most effective: medication (improving executive functioning), therapy (emotional and social issues), tutoring (academic support), coaching (strategies for managing daily life: time management, establishing routines, good habits, boost self-confidence, goal setting, planning and task completion).
+Studies also suggest a multimodal approach treatment as being the most effective: medication (improving executive functioning), therapy (emotional and social issues), tutoring (academic support), coaching (strategies for managing daily life: time management, establishing routines, good habits, boost self-confidence, goal setting, planning, and task completion).

-Once a person’s own disorder is understood, he/she has the ability to explain their condition simplistically, effectively and in a way that portrays the condition in a positive light.
-Therefore, before embarking on the long trek to tackle your problem head on, it is essential to first grasp the concept of ADHD and understand your unique situation.
+Once a person’s own disorder is understood, they have the ability to explain their condition simplistically, effectively, and in a way that portrays the condition in a positive light.
+Therefore, before embarking on the long trek to tackle your problem head-on, it is essential to first grasp the concept of ADHD and understand your unique situation.
 Only then can one successfully navigate to the correct path.
 A more focused and meaningful life.
 A better life with ADHD.

 Book your complimentary ADHD coaching consult to learn more.